hardiksarkar/Snake-Game/README.md

 3. Guide the snake to eat apples by moving it over them.
 4. Avoid colliding with the snake's own body.
 5. As the snake eats apples, it grows longer, increasing the challenge.
+6. If the game is over, click the "Restart" button to play again.
-6. Keep playing to achieve a high score by eating as many apples as possible.
+7. Keep playing to achieve a high score by eating as many apples as possible.

 ## Technologies Used